 Students are assessed once a term answering GCSE questions.
 Grading reflects grades 9-1.
-Our aim is to prepare student successfully to ensure confidence is built to ensure success in the GCSE in Year 11.
+Our aim is to prepare student successfully to build confidence which will help to ensure success in the GCSE in Year 11.
 The course is assessed through a 100% external examination which is sat at the end of Year 11.